This recipe is safe for Coumadin (warfarin) users.

 Add the carrot and celery and cook for 2 minutes.
 Stir frequently.

-Cover and simmer for one hour.
+Cover and simmer for 30 minutes.
 Stir occasionally.

-Uncover and cook for another 30 minutes, stirring occasionally.
-Serve.
+Uncover and cook for another 30 minutes.
+Stir occasionally.

 Amount Per Serving